 b) Link social networks to ecological system by way of diet matrices

 c) Calculate three types of motifs: (i) disconnected (ii) positive feedback (iii) negative feedback (see: Bodin and Crona)

+d) Calculate a tbd measure of centrality and look at distribution of human and fish nodes separately and together.
+Calculate % of path social/ecological for shortest paths.

 Results:

 Given the socio-political and ecological differences across our three case studies, we anticipate that three systems will exhibit different network structures and be dominated by different social-ecological motifs.

+Discuss the distribution of centrality, anticipate that some nodes will be central in the network.
+Previous work suggests that this will include forage fish, (with a high % of shortest involving ecological nodes), but that new species may be highlighted as central because of human connectivity (i.e. Dungeness crab pots on the west coast).

 Discussion & Conclusion:

 We will briefly summarize each of the three systems, compare the similarities and differences and posit why they appear similar and/or different.
+Discuss the importance of measures of network centrality for management, and what central human nodes might represent.